ethereumjs/ethereumjs-monorepo/packages/client/README.md

 `setup.sh --dataDir k6data --network kaustinen6 --justCL`

+Additional information on the Kaustinen6 testnet can be retrieve from this page: https://verkle-gen-devnet-6.ethpandaops.io/

 The process should be similar for other testnets, and the quick-start repository should provide testnet-specific configuration instructions for the Lodestar consensus layer client.

 ## Custom Chains